Green-Chan/ISP-RAS-C-C-programming-course/hw02_sorting_poems/README.md

 Sort the lines of the poem from the input file three times:

-* In ascending order, ignoring not English alpha and not digit symbols, considering uppercase and lowercase symbols equal;
+* In ascending order, ignoring not English (Russian) alpha and not digit symbols, considering uppercase and lowercase symbols equal;

-* In ascending order from the backward (as the lines were reversed), ignoring not English alpha and not digit symbols, considering uppercase and lowercase symbols equal;
+* In ascending order from the backward (as the lines were reversed), ignoring not English (Russian) alpha and not digit symbols, considering uppercase and lowercase symbols equal;

 * To put lines back to the original order.

 These three versions of the poem write to the output files.

+"English (Russian)" means that you should chose the language of the text.
+If you chose English, Russian letters are ignored as well as other not English letters, and vice versa.

 Sort the files with QuickSort.

-My program works only with UTF-16 encoded files with byte order mask in the beginning of the file and the same endianness as the program is.
+My function works only with UTF-16 encoded files with byte order mask in the beginning of the file and the same endianness as the program is.

 ## Getting Started